 H5a.
-Average indebtedness of 2012 graduates who borrowed through federal loan programs:
+Average indebtedness of 2013 graduates who borrowed through federal loan programs1:

-Report the average per-undergraduate-borrower cumulative principal borrowed, of those in H4a, through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans. \$16,640 These are listed in line H4a.
+Report the average per-undergraduate-borrower cumulative principal borrowed, of those in H4a, through federal loan programs--Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans.
+These are listed in line H4a.

 (Note: exclude all institutional, state, private alternative loans and exclude parent loans).

-Note: Applies to H4-H5a
+Note: 1 Applies to H4-H5a

-Include: 2012 undergraduate class who graduated between July 1, 2011 and June 30, 2012 who started at your institution as first-time students and received a bachelor's degree between July 1, 2011 and June 30, 2012.
+Include: 2013 undergraduate class who graduated between July 1, 2012 and June 30, 2013 who started at your institution as first-time students and received a bachelor's degree between July 1, 2012 and June 30, 2013.